ClickHouse/ClickHouse/docs/en/sql-reference/functions/logical-functions.md

 and(val1, val2...)
 ```

 You can use the [short_circuit_function_evaluation](../../operations/settings/settings.md#short-circuit-function-evaluation) setting to calculate the `and` function according to a short scheme.
 If this setting is enabled, `vali` is evaluated only on rows where `(val1 AND val2 AND ...
 AND val{i-1})` is true.
-For example, an exception about division by zero is not thrown when executing the query `SELECT number != 0 AND intDiv(1, number) = 0 AND number != 2 AND intDiv(1, number - 2) = 0 FROM numbers(10)`.
+For example, an exception about division by zero is not thrown when executing the query `SELECT and(number = 2, intDiv(1, number)) FROM numbers(10)`.

 **Arguments**